 A single tablespoon of spirulina (7gms) contains 4gm protein only.
 It gives all essential amino acids to the body.
-This high protein content helps in weight loss.
+This high protein content helps in rapid weight loss.

 It’s also rich in vitamin B1, B2, B3, copper, iron, magnesium, manganese, potassium, etc.